ArunHub/Q-A/js.md

 **Prokarma**

-1. Event loop in js
-2. Function  expression in js
-10. First class functions #pure function
 11. Polymorphism in js
-17. Unit testing .
-How to mock backend calls
-21. Pseudo elements
-22. Document.object
-23. How will you find which browser running
+23. How will you find which browser running - navigator
-24. What history object does in javascript
+24. What history object does in javascript - state for back,forward, and methods to change url

 **Olam**